manugarg/blog/content/posts/why-you-need-probers.md

 - Network connectivity and performance test between two endpoints.
 Endpoints can be internal or external, or over VPN.
-- TCP / UDP tests to ensure something is available or not available.
+- TCP / UDP checks to ensure something is available or not available.
-- REST (HTTP) probes to APIs with or without Auth.
+- REST (HTTP) API probes, with or without Auth.
-- HTTP probes for important properties like homepage, docs, etc.
+- HTTP probes for important properties like organization website, docs, etc.
 - gRPC requests to internal and external services.
-- Kubernetes components checks, e.g., probe to verify kube-dns.
+- Kubernetes components checks, e.g., probe to verify kube-dns, pod networking.
 - Database availability checks.
 - Object storage (S3/GCS) availability and performance.
 - Workflow probers to verify complex user journeys, e.g., create a VM, verify